Scholarship applications open until 3/29!

 -

-After reviewing the case, please write a 6-week treatment plan for the client.
+Review the case below and create a 6-week treatment plan.
 Each week should be labeled with the specific goal for the week, along with corresponding objectives.
-From these 6 weeks, choose at least 3 weeks to include one intervention for each session.
+From these 6 weeks, choose at least 3 weeks to include 2 interventions for each session.
 For each intervention, the write-up should include: Materials needed, steps for the intervention, target behaviors and response definitions.
 At the bottom of your plan, provide a 5-8 sentence rationale explaining how your interventions address the selected goals and objectives, and how the chosen goals align with the client's needs.